tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/04_Rectify/01_Rectify_Data_Main.md

 # Data Rectification

 This demonstration will guide you through the process of a typical data rectification lifecycle.
-A lifecycle begins with a Customer request to update their data within all source systems.
-It completes itself with a confirmation sent to the customer that the data was updated in the source system.
+This lifecycle begins with a Customer using DPM to submit a request to update their data within all source systems.
+It completes itself with a confirmation sent to the customer that the data was updated in the source systems.

 [Data Rectification Introduction](02_Rectify_Data_Introduction.md)